Capture of Fort Niagara: Burning of Niagara

 In late 1813, Major General Francis de Rottenburg, the British Lieutenant Governor of Upper Canada, had been alarmed by defeats in the west (the Battle of Lake Erie and the Battle of the Thames) and American concentrations to the east.
 On 9 October he ordered the troops on the Niagara peninsula to retreat hastily to Burlington Heights at the western end of Lake Ontario.
 He intended to abandon even this position and concentrate his forces at Kingston but during the first week in December, de Rottenburg was replaced by the more forceful Lieutenant General Gordon Drummond.
 Drummond was aware that the American attack on Montreal had been defeated, leaving the American army stranded in poorly-supplied winter quarters in Upper New York State.
 He immediately cancelled de Rottenburg's plans for further retreat, and ordered the units at Burlington Heights to advance instead.

 On 10 December, McClure learned of this advance.
 He had despaired of receiving any reinforcements and decided his position was untenable.
 He hastily evacuated his troops to Fort Niagara.
 The artillery could not be withdrawn from Fort George and was thrown into the ditch surrounding the fort.

 Earlier in the year, the United States Secretary of War, John Armstrong, had given permission to destroy the nearby village of Niagara (also known as Newark) if it became necessary to prevent British troops finding cover close to Fort George.
 The inhabitants were to be given several days' notice, and care was to be taken that they were not to be left destitute.
 As the Americans abandoned Fort George, McClure gave the order to burn down the village with only two hours warning, leaving the inhabitants without shelter or possessions in the depths of winter.
 Part of the village of Queenston was also torched.
 It was alleged that the pro-American Canadian Volunteers performed most of the destruction.

 This action was undoubtedly contrary to the conventions which governed warfare at the time, although several similar acts had already been committed by both sides during the war.
-The burning of Niagara was to be the pretext for the British to carry out similar actions later.